shape335/wrangling_dogs/README.md

 Drop unnecessary columns and NaN rows retweeted_status_id/user_id should be dropped
 Cleaning tidy data issues first is often the best way to start.
 When structral data issues are solved, cleaning quality data issues become simpler.

+# Conclusion

+Data wrangling skills are fundmental to anyone working with data.
+Nearly 80% of a data scientist time is spent wrangling data to ensure a smooth and clean visual and statistical analysis.

+The wrangling report and analysis report are [here](https://github.com/shape335/wrangling_dogs/blob/master/wrangling_act.ipynb) and [here](https://github.com/shape335/wrangling_dogs/blob/master/wrangle_report.ipynb)